 This year, MYTime will be launching a comprehensive School Support Programme designed to raise awareness of young carers within their school communities, and to help schools to radically improve their provision for young carers.
 Ultimately, the programme exists to ensure that young carers have everything they need at school to reach their full potential.

 The programme was piloted this January in two secondary schools and proved highly successful.
-With the funding we seek, we will be able to launch the programme to 10 schools this year.
+We are raising funds towards the launch of the programme to 10 schools this year.
 For each school we work with, we will:

 - deliver student assemblies to raise awareness of young carers and encourage a culture of respect and understanding for their unique set of challenges.
 Through these, we hope to challenge stigmas, tackle the issue of bullying within schools, and encourage young carers to make themselves known to staff so that they can access the help that's available to them;